coyote in field

 The following equipment is permitted for dry land sets.
 A dry land set is a trap set so that no portion of the trap touches the water of a river, stream, pond, lake, wetland or other water course.

 On private land, dry land sets may not be placed closer than 10 feet apart unless the person trapping has written permission from the landowner or the landowner’s designee, except there shall not be more than three traps set within any 10-foot spacing.
-The trap spacing requirement does not apply to wire cage or box traps or on properties of 5 acres of less.
+The trap spacing requirement does not apply to wire cages, box traps, or properties of 5 acres or less.

 TELECHECK and CITES TAGGING